GuAugLop/ToDo/README.md

 ### This App GH-Page
 https://ted2370.github.io/ToDo/

-## About the App

-This application was made with reactjs, in order to deepen my knowledge of this technology.
 ### Functions
 <ul>
 <li>  Store user entries in the browser's LocalStorage, ensuring that data remains. </li>